 Imaging tests

-Abdominal ultrasound reveals changes on the liver surface, characteristic of cirrhosis and its complications (abdominal hydrocele, enlarged spleen, new vessel growth).
+Abdominal ultrasound reveals cirrhotic changes on the liver surface, as well as specific complications (abdominal hydrocele, enlarged spleen, new vessel growth).

 Doppler sonography can determine the degree of portal hypertension.